Brenda Ekwurzel

 Brenda Ekwurzel (born 1963) is an American climate scientist.
 She is director of climate science for the Union of Concerned Scientists.
 She is an American Association for the Advancement of Science fellow.

 Biography

-Ekwurzel has a B.S. in geology from Smith College.
+Ekwurzel received a B.S. in geology from Smith College in 1985.
 In 1998 she received an M.S. from Rutgers University where she worked on the movement of sediment.
 She went on to earn a Ph.D. from Columbia University / Lamont–Doherty Earth Observatory(1988) where she tracked water masses in the Arctic.
 Following her Ph.D. she was a postdoctoral researcher at Lawrence Livermore National Laboratory.
 She then moved to the University of Arizona.

 In 2019, she was a keynote speaker at the Weber State University Sustainability Summit.

 She testified before the United States Congress about climate change in 2019.
 She has spoken about the National Climate Assessment with the media.

 Selected publications

 Awards and honors

 In 2016 she was elected a fellow of the American Association for the Advancement of Science.